 If you didn’t have to work, would you stay living in your area?
 What’s your ideal retirement place?
 Maybe you like a climate for skiing and would prefer to move to a location in the mountains.
 Maybe you’re like us and enjoy the warmer weather and prefer to head to a beach destination.

 Whatever your preference is, you should put it out in the open and discuss it with your partner or spouse, if you have one.
 If you’d like to stay where you are, then it might be enough to have investments to cover your rent or try to pay off a mortgage.

-We pay $1,150 in rent a month, but we know that once we retire we’ll be paying a lot less in rent or would just need to cover maintenance, insurance and taxes if we decide to purchase.
+We pay $1,150 in rent a month, but we know that once we retire we’ll be paying a lot less in rent or would just need to cover maintenance, insurance and taxes if we decide to buy a house.
 Since our future state is very different from our current, we calculate how much we’d need for housing in our future state.

 Does the location of your choice offer your desired activities?
 As an early retiree you might want a location that offers more action than destinations that are geared toward traditional retirees.
 If moving to a location designed for traditional retirees is not your cup of tea, you might want to explore other areas and even venture outside of the U.S. The world is at your feet!
 Get ready to explore it.